FreeUnityProjects/DayOfTheHammer__Mzatlin/README.md

 # MetroidvaniaMonth7
 Day Of The Hammer

+Updated to 2021.3, but various problems, especially trying to integrate the new Input System.

 This was made during the month-long Metroidvania Game Jam using the theme of "Metroidvania."
 Created using the Unity Engine and C# Language.